bahorn/inputrc-bd/bggp/README.md

 Only found out about this file format yesterday (2025-11-28) when trying to do research on what randon weird files my box uses.
-Still wanna find something that can do cool stuff without needing to shell out.
+Was trying to hunt for other formats that can do interesting things without shelling out (failed here though).